Skip to main content

 2. RISK EVALUATION

-Successful exploitation of these vulnerabilities could allow an authenticated attacker to execute arbitrary code with root privileges.
+Successful exploitation of this vulnerability could allow an attacker to obtain sensitive information.

 3. TECHNICAL DETAILS